 However, storing citrus fruits at room temperature (above 20°C/68°F) can cause them to ripen too quickly and spoil faster.

-So that's why storing citrus in the refrigerator, preferably in a plastic bag or airtight container, is ideal to prevent them from drying out.
+So that's why storing citrus in the refrigerator, preferably in a plastic bag or an airtight container, is ideal to prevent them from drying out.

 How Long Do Lemons Last in Water?

-Lemon water is one of my favorite drinks and it gives a boost of Vitamin C. However, it doesn’t last indefinitely.
+Lemon water is one of my favorite drinks, and it gives a boost of Vitamin C. However, it doesn’t last indefinitely.Â

-Typically lemon water will last for two to three days if kept in a covered pitcher or mason jar with lid in the fridge.
+Typically, lemon water will last for two to three days if kept in a covered pitcher or mason jar with a lid in the fridge.Â

-Prepare lemon water fresh for best taste and quality.
+Prepare lemon water fresh for the best taste and quality.
 It takes just a second to quarter one and plop it into water.

 Favorite Lemon Dessert Recipes